Chart Color Schemes

 Chermside West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the suburb of Chermside West is estimated to be around 7,465 as of February 2026.
-This reflects an increase of 500 people since the 2021 Census, which reported a population of 6,965 people.
-The change is inferred from the resident population of 7,363 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,120 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 7.2% growth since census positions it within 0.9 percentage points of the SA3 area (8.1%), demonstrating competitive growth fundamentals.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Chermside West as of May 2026 is around 7,405.
+This reflects an increase of 440 people (6.3%) since the 2021 Census, which reported a population of 6,965 people.
+The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional seven validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,103 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Chermside West's 6.3% growth since census positions it within 1.7 percentage points of the SA3 area (8.0%), demonstrating competitive growth fundamentals.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to expand by 821 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.8% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to increase by 684 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.2% in total over the 16 years.

 Frequently Asked Questions - Population